jaakkopasanen/AutoEq/webapp/README.md

 ## Run Docker
 Data directory needs to be created and mounted. `webapp/create_data.py` creates the directory and necessary files by packaging compensation curves and measurements.
-You need all measurement data available in the `measurements` directory.
+You need all measurement data available in the `measurements` directory to do this.

+The data directory also need to have all the songs for the player.
+It's recommended to normalize the volumes across all your tracks. https://www.loudnesspenalty.com/ helps calculating the required amplification.
+Use Spotify levels.
 ```shell
 docker run -d -p 8000:8000 -v /path/to/AutoEq/webapp/data:/app/webapp/data yourusername/autoeq:latest
 ```